• Skip to primary navigation

 Is this your garage oil mat?
 If so, it’s time to upgrade!

-As a result, we have listed what we feel are the best oil absorbent mats for your garage or workshop.
+As a result, we have listed what we feel are the best oil-absorbent mats for your garage or workshop.

 Drymate oil spill mat

-An important benefit is that they are reusable and easy to clean.
+One important benefit is that they are reusable and easy to clean.
 This means that you won’t have to discard the mat if it starts to get full.
 Just scrub the mat with warm, soapy water and then rinse it free.

 Something to consider is that these mats are not heavy and would not be a good candidate to leave in the driveway.
 If you live in an area that gets occasional wind, they will not stay put in most cases.
-These work best in a garage where they would be out of the wind.
+These work best in a garage or workshop where they would be out of the wind.

-Dossetop Oil Spill Mat
+Heavy Duty Oil Spill Mat

 Pig mat

 Our Honorable Mention goes to the extremely versatile Pig Mat product line.
-Our favorite of these is the 15”x50’ shop roll.
-These are extremely handy oil absorbing shop towels/mats on a roll.
+Our favorite of these is the 15” x 50’ shop roll.
+These are extremely handy oil-absorbing shop towels/mats on a roll.

 New Pig Grippy Mats

 The New Pig Grippy Mat is available in rolls of various widths to custom cut or you can purchase them as pre-cut pads.
-They also work well as tray liners for tool boxes and other containers.
-Plus, they even do a great job as an oil absorbent protective pad on a workbench.
+They also work well as tray liners for toolboxes and other containers.
+Plus, they even do a great job as an oil-absorbent protective pad on a workbench.

 In addition, they are not designed for, nor recommended for outdoors.
 They will absorb too much moisture from rain, dew, and other atmospheric conditions.